jamesaud/pypeline/README.md

 Please checkout the examples in 'examples' for full code.

 ### Pipeline
 Create complex pipelines that allow for fast and flexible docker deployments.
-It is based on the [docker-py](https://github.com/docker/docker-py/blob/master/docs/api.md "dockerpy").
+It is build by using [docker-py](https://github.com/docker/docker-py/blob/master/docs/api.md "dockerpy"), a python wrapper around the REST api of the docker daemon.

 This first example is drawn out and done 'the long way', but showcases some of the important operations available.